Why San Francisco is still the gold mine for tech startups – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where each week we discuss other people’s copious dollars and lacking sense.

 This week was special!
-Kate and Alex at Disrupt where they recorded live in front of an audience.
+Kate and Alex were at Disrupt where they recorded live in front of an audience.
 Equity has recorded at Disrupt before.
 Equity has taped before an audience before.
 But this was the first time that we taped it at Disrupt and in front of an audience that actually had chairs.
 Progress!

 Charles Hudson of Precursor Ventures joined us as well, making for an excellent show.
 Astute listeners among us will recall that Hudson is a former guest on the show, having taken part back in mid-2017.

-Onto the topics, we discussed the impending Precursor Ventures opportunity fund (more here).
+On to the topics.
+We discussed the impending Precursor Ventures opportunity fund (more here).
 We wanted to know why it was of modest size, especially in an era of ever-larger venture capital funds.

 Next, we turned to a trio of startup stories, starting with Rhino, a company that is working to shake up the rental deposit market.
 Hate paying deposits for an apartment?
 Would you rather pay a small, regular fee?
 Rhino hopes that you would, and has raised $21 million to build out the idea.

-Also on our list of topics was a small upstart by the name of Knowable, our colleague Josh Constine profiled the business here.
-The company sells educational audio bits, and they want you to know, they are not a podcasting business.
-We’re still a bit unclear of the difference between educational audio and podcast but VCs seem confident enough in the company’s prospects, funneling $3.75 million in the project.
+Also on our list of topics was a small upstart by the name of Knowable, which our colleague Josh Constine profiled here.
+The company sells educational audio bits, and they want you to know they are not a podcasting business.
+We’re still a bit unclear of the difference between educational audio and podcast, but VCs seem confident enough in the company’s prospects, funneling $3.75 million into the project.

 The last startup we riffed on is called oollee.
 The company provides people with an unlimited supply of filtered drinking water for a small monthly fee.
 It’s raised $1 million in pre-seed funding from investors, including Mission Gate Inc. and Columbus Holdings, and, of course, we have thoughts!